Cub Scouts

 -

-A group environment which is intellectually stimulating, physically vital and directed towards satisfying the child’s basic need to face and overcome challenges
+A group environment which is intellectually stimulating, physically vital and directed towards satisfying the child’s innate need to face and overcome challenges.

 -